 Our Designated Safeguarding Lead, Sharon Flowers, Headteacher, is a member of the Senior Leadership Team and takes lead responsibility for coordinating all child protection activity within the school.
-They will provide support to staff members to carry out their safeguarding duties and will liaise closely with other services such as the early help hub, children's social care.
-Health, police etc. This person has lead responsibility and holds the management oversight for safeguarding and child protection the Deputy Designated Safeguarding Leads are trained to the same level as the Designated Safeguarding Lead and will undertake this role operationally with direct oversight and management from the Designated Safeguarding Lead who maintains lead responsibility
+They will provide support to staff members to carry out their safeguarding duties and who will liaise closely with other services such as the early help hub, children's social care. health, police etc. This person has lead responsibility and management oversight for safeguarding and child protection.